 - The Junior Alumni Award is awarded to physics majors who attain a 3.5 average or better in Physics 2111 and 2112.
 The award is given to the student in the semester they enroll in Physics 3200.
 Transfer students must take Physics 2112 on this campus to be eligible for this scholarship.

-- The Senior Alumni Award is given to the outstanding physics major at the senior level with the highest GPA among the senior class.
+- The Senior Alumni Award is given to the outstanding physics major at the rising senior level with the highest GPA among the incoming senior class.

 - The Jeffrey Earl Award is given to an outstanding graduating senior every May.